Egg fertilization occurs in a woman’s body in the Fallopian tubes.

 Intracytoplasmic Sperm Injection (ICSI)

-Intra-cytoplasmic sperm injection, or ICSI, refers to the placement of a single sperm directly into the cell material, or cytoplasm, of the egg by an Embryologist.
+Intra-cytoplasmic sperm injection, or ICSI, refers to the placement of a single sperm directly into the cell material, or cytoplasm, of the egg by an Embryologist at our Austin IVF laboratory.
 This process becomes necessary when the penetration of the shell and inner membrane of the egg by the sperm is not likely to happen due to a low concentration of optimal sperm.